-Two Air Force Airmen killed during training mission in Oklahoma
+Two Air Force airmen killed during training mission in Oklahoma

 CLICK HERE FOR THE FOX NEWS APP

 "Vance emergency response personnel are on scene to treat casualties and assist in recovery efforts.
-Additional details will be provided as information becomes available," according to an Air Force statement.
+Additional details will be provided as information becomes available," according to the Air Force statement.

 The base, located in Enid, is roughly 85 miles north of Oklahoma City.